This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 There are three third-party/commercial lounges and two airline-operated lounges up here on Level 4.

-Turn left from the lifts and you’ll find the commercially operated Pacific Club lounge, overlooking the domestic half of the terminal.
+Turn left from the lifts and you’ll find the “A” Lounge overlooking the domestic half of the terminal.
 (The entire lounge floor – including the area directly above domestic departures – is part of the international zone and only accessible to passengers flying overseas.)
-[Note: At least one source states that the Pacific Club lounge is now “permanently closed”.]

-The remaining two lounges are commercially run facilities.
+The remaining lounges are commercially run establishments.
 There’s the Marhaba Lounge – formerly known as the “Skyview Lounge” – and further down the hall is the PAGSS Lounge.
-Both are contracted to serve certain airlines, but also accept walk-in guests for a fee.
+Both are contracted to serve premium/tiered passengers of certain airlines, but also accept walk-in guests for a fee.

 Detailed reports/reviews are available for the following T3 lounges that I’ve personally used (click on each lounge name to learn more):